A two term Kuznecov sum formula: Introduction

 are saturated for a real-analytic manifold $M$.
 By their previous work with Toth \cite{STZ}, saturation can only occur when the set of recurrent directions at $x$ has positive measure in $S_x^*M$.
 In the case where $M$ is real-analytic, this may only occur when all geodesics departing $x$ arrive again at $x$ after a common period $T > 0$, such as in the case of an umbilic point on a triaxial ellipsoid.

 Though they do not highlight the oscillating quantity $Q(\lambda)$ or the dynamical quantities $q(t)$ with definitions, their argument yields Corollary \ref{quasimode corollary} provided $M$ is real-analytic and $H = \{x\}$ is a singleton set consisting of a self-focal point $x$.
 In this case, $G^{T_0}(S^*_xM) = S^*_xM$ where $T_0 > 0$ is the least common period, they are able to show the condition \eqref{averaging condition} holds if and only if there does not exist any $L^1$ measure on $S_x^*M$ which is invariant under the first return map $G^{T_0} : S^*_x M \to S^*_x M$.
+This result is later generalized by Galkowski \cite{galkowski} to the smooth case.
 Our main theorem implies similar results for a general submanifold $H$.
-Moreover, by making use of the first return map, we do not assume the existence of a least common period.
+As in \cite{galkowski}, by making use of the first return map, we do not assume the existence of a least common period.

 Let $\mathbf T(x,\xi)$ be the smallest positive time $t$ for which $(x,\xi) \in S\Sigma_t$.
 We say an $L^1$ measure $f(x,\xi) \, dx \, d\xi$ is invariant under the first return map on $SN^*H$ if

 \begin{theorem} Suppose the only invariant $L^1$ measure of the first return map on $SN^*H$ is the trivial one.
 Then, \eqref{averaging condition} holds. \end{theorem}